foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 A body that ain't mine to operate
 Not speechless or motionless
 But words that aren't mine
-Actions autonomous
-Limp limbs to place where you please
-In alien machinery
-Hissing and beeping

 Torturously fragile
 A steel anchor weighs me down
 Radiating pulses, alienate mind from body
 Electric signals in a body all too cooperative
-A body pitifully yielding to your hands

-A witness in a body that ain't mine
-A body that ain't mine to operate
-Not speechless or motionless
-But words that aren't mine
 Actions autonomous
 Limp limbs to place where you please
 In alien machinery
 Hissing and beeping

+Stars ignite behind my eyes
+Cauterise the wound you left
+Curse the poison of the flesh
+Bright life flows out

+If you can speak
+then I'm dumb
+Marching to the dull hum
+of bright fluorescent lights

-Tessellated plastic squares
-An unfamiliar ceiling
+Tessellated plastic squares - An unfamiliar ceiling
 Groping blindly
 Are you there
 Under an unfamiliar ceiling?

+~~A body pitifully yielding to your hands~~

-Jagged needles digging in
+~~Jagged needles digging in~~
-Flesh hooks carving art of me
+~~Flesh hooks carving art of me~~
-The rot is oozing flowing free
+~~The rot is oozing flowing free~~
-Purge the poison
-Tear the flesh
-Your fingertips are painted red
-Purge the poison
-Tear the flesh
-Your fingertips are painted red
-Bright life flows out

-~~[screams]~~

-~~Stars ignite behind my eyes~~
-~~Cauterise the wound you left~~
-~~Curse the poison of the flesh~~
-~~Bright life flows out~~

 ~~Blue lights flashing~~
 ~~Tesselated plastic squares~~